mattduff36/vosf-old-site/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+## 📝 License

-This project is licensed under the MIT License.
+This project is proprietary software for Voice Over Studio Finder (VOSF).

 ## 🆘 Support

-For issues and questions:
-1. Check the documentation
-2. Review existing issues
-3. Create a new issue with detailed information
+For support or questions, please contact the development team.

 ---

-**Built with ❤️ for the Voice Over Studio Finder community**
+**Note**: This application provides comprehensive database management capabilities for the VOSF platform.
+All data operations include proper validation, error handling, and security measures.